Wilderness in UNESCO Biosphere Reserve Schorfheide-Chorin

-Martin Flade is a person committed for more that 24 years to the protection of the UNESCO Biosphere Reserve Schorfheide-Chorin, Germany!
-He spent countless days and nights in the field, at meetings and in discussions with a wide spectrum of stakeholders to achieve all objectives of this protected area.
-The process contributed to the well known and well managed UNESCO Biosphere Reserve Schorfheide-Chorin
+Management of UNESCO Biosphere Reserve Schorfheide-Chorin, Germany is committed for more that 24 years to the protection of this area!
+Managers spent countless days and nights in the field, at meetings and in discussions with a wide spectrum of stakeholders to achieve all objectives of this protected area.
+The process contributed to the well known and well managed UNESCO Biosphere Reserve Schorfheide-Chorin.

 The mandatory tasks for the biosphere reserve in the framework of the MAB program are sustainable regional development, to develop, pilot and monitor new models for ecologically sustainable land use, education for sustainable development, research, and ecosystem observation.
 Further on, each biosphere reserve has to have a core zone of at least 3 % of the area for protection of ecosystem processes.